 - How will it make the buyer’s life easier?

-- And, of course, why is it worth the price?
+- Why is it worth the price?

 4. Pick the Right Category

-If you feel like your app fits into more than one category, there are a 3 ways to approach your problem:
+If you feel like your app fits into more than one category, there are 3 ways to approach your problem:

 - Next, it’s a good idea to check out just how many apps are in each category; choosing the least competitive category gives your app a better chance of ranking closer to the top.